DhaniAL-G/crashincidenttrackerPWA-APP/README.md

-This apps ready to use.
+This apps ready to use Still need improvement...
-Still need improvement